score-json/nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 **CHECKLIST**

 - What fraction of Expectations are covered by the test data?
   - **Answer**: The two expectations are JLEX-01 and JLEX-02.
-Every statement supporting both of the expectations is ultimately supported by a test, except for WFJ-06.
+Every statement supporting either of these expectations is ultimately supported by a test, except for WFJ-06.
 For WFJ-06 it is impossible to provide a direct tests, since this is a statement on infinitely many cases.
 Indirect tests are provided by the rejection of ill-formed json data.
 - What fraction of Misbehaviours are covered by the monitored indicator data?
   - **Answer**: Currently none, because there is no implemented monitoring of deployed instances yet.
 This is a future integrator responsibility (see AOU-09, AOU-18 and AOU-19).
 - How confident are we that the indicator data are accurate and timely?